Chandrar01/CSR-EmbeddedLinux/README.md

-# Embedded Linux - This reppository is a collection of all my asignments stored for UCSD - Embedded linux course
+# Embedded Linux - This repository is a collection of all my asignments stored for UCSD - Embedded linux course